Poseidon-ZKP/zkvote-contract/deforst.md

 - Every participant computes a public commitment:
     - $\vec{C_i} = \langle C_{i,0}, \cdots, C_{i,t-1}\rangle$, where $C_{i,j} = a_{i,j}\cdot G, 0 \leq j \leq t-1$,

-    and submit this public committment on-chain for the contract to verify all the points are on Baby Jubjub curve.
+    and submits this public committment on-chain for the contract to verify that all points are on the Baby Jubjub curve.

 **Round 2**